-As at 31 December 2021, Credit Risk is well-diversified.
+As at 31 December 2022, Credit Risk was well-diversified; concentration limits were adhered to, thereby limiting concentration risk in exposure to counterparties.

-Treasury exposures to banking counterparties increased over 2021, mainly to fund Letters of Credit.
+Treasury exposures to banking counterparties increased over 2022, mainly to fund Letters of Credit.
 There has also been an increase in both premium and reinsurance receivables over the period, driven by the increased size of the balance sheet.

-The exposure of CIL to CRL via the Intragroup Reinsurance also increased in line with line with the growth in business written but remained well collateralised.
+The exposure of CIL to CRL via the Intragroup Reinsurance also increased in line with line with the growth in business written but remained well-collateralised.